da-b0ss/GPT_PPT_to_PDF_and_Flashcards/README.md

-# PowerPoint to PDF Converter with AI Analysis and Video Generation
+# SmartStudy - A PowerPoint to PDF Converter with AI Analysis and Video Generation

 This project converts PowerPoint presentations to PDF, performs AI analysis to create simplified explanations, and generates educational videos with voiceovers.